SystemsApproach/private5g/cloud.rst

 of deployment scenarios for a managed 5G service.
 For illustrative purposes, we use a particular deployment based on the Aether edge cloud introduced in Chapter 2.
-Aether is an operational edge cloud that has been deployed to multiple sites, and most importantly, includes an API that edge apps can use to customize 5G connectivity to better meet their objectives.
+Aether is an operational edge cloud that has been deployed to multiple sites, and most importantly for our purposes, includes an API that edge apps can use to customize 5G connectivity to better meet their objectives.

 6.2.1 Edge Cloud
 ~~~~~~~~~~~~~~~~